openedx/edx-documentation/en_us/shared/student_progress/course_answers.rst

   }

-When you add line breaks and spacing to the value in the **State** column for this capa problem, it becomes possible to recognize its similarity to the server problem check records in the Submission History.
+When you add line breaks and spacing to the value in the **State** column for this CAPA problem, it becomes possible to recognize its similarity to the server problem check records in the Submission History.
 For more information, see :ref:`Interpret a Student Submission History`.

-A **State** value that appears as follows indicates a learner who has viewed a capa problem, but not yet submitted an answer.
+A **State** value that appears as follows indicates a learner who has viewed a CAPA problem, but not yet submitted an answer.

   ``{"seed": 1, "input_state": {"e58b639b86db44ca89652b30ea566830_2_1": {}}}``